blakadder/zigbee/_zigbee/Aqara_AAQS-S01.md

 zigbeemodel: ['lumi.airmonitor.acn01']
 compatible: [zha,tasmota]
 ---
-Only temperature, humidity and battery values are exposed in ZHA and Tasmota.
+Only temperature and humidity values are exposed in ZHA and Tasmota.